 If you arrive at an avalanche that didn't involve your party, you should quickly and efficiently gather this information from witnesses.

-Looking for visual clues on the surface of the avalanche is really a continuation of gathering information, but it must not be overlooked.
-Visual clues might include gloves, skis, etc. If you do see a glove or ski, check to see if it is connected to a victim.
+Looking for visual clues on the surface of the avalanche is a continuation of gathering information and part of the search—it must not be overlooked.
+Visual clues might include gloves, skis, etc. If you do discover a glove, ski, or pole, check to see if it is connected to a victim.
 There are many examples, including avalanches that I have responded to, where gear on the snow surface was still connected to the victim.
 In addition to looking for clues during these first few minutes, you should be on the lookout for clues throughout the transceiver search.

 After finding a clue, announce it loudly so your fellow rescuers know about it ("I found a red ski pole!").
 If the clue is a ski or pole, stand it up vertically so others can see it.
 If you find smaller clues, like a glove, and if you are carrying flags (an item often carried by professional rescuers), put a flag next to the clue.
 And don't stand up or leave rescuer gear on the avalanche debris that might be mistaken for a clue.

 If you have plenty of rescuers, one person can be assigned the task of looking for clues while others begin the transceiver search.